compulim/generator-azure-web-app/README.md

 ### Production deployment

-#### Build the project first

-Then, there are few options to host the server:
+Then, there are multiple ways to host the server:

 * Host with vanilla Node.js
 * Host with Azure Web App